 Please consider the resources on this webpage as a guide to your success.
 On behalf of the students whose lives you will touch, we thank you for your service.

 - Volunteer Opportunities

 How to Volunteer

 Davenport Community Schools wants your volunteer experience to be pleasant and meaningful.
 We recognize, also, that all of us share common concern for the safety and security of our children.
-To help guarantee the highest quality volunteer experience for everyone, we ask that all prospective volunteers complete an application and background check prior to service.
+To help guarantee the highest quality volunteer experience for everyone, all prospective volunteers must complete an application and background screening prior to service.

-The form located below is to be completed prior to placement in one of our schools.
-If you have questions, please contact the Volunteer Office at 336-5000.
+A volunteer application must be completed prior to placement in our schools.
+If you have questions, please contact the Volunteer Office at 336-7426.

 - Volunteer Guidelines and Expectations

-Davenport Community Schools relies on the support of volunteers to help fulfill our mission to serve the youth of our community.
+Davenport Community Schools relies on the support of volunteers to help fulfill our mission of enriching the lives of youth in our community.
 Research shows that involved parents and an engaged community support student achievement.
-You can perform a meaningful role in providing a quality learning experience by volunteering in our schools in a number of different ways:
+As a volunteer, there are many ways you can perform a meaningful role in providing quality learning experiences:

 - English as a Second Language